 5. Peyote

-People that use one of these 5 most common hallucinogens can develop an addiction and require treatment.
+People that use one of these five most common hallucinogens can develop an addiction and require treatment.
 Bayview Recovery is an outpatient treatment facility that offers:

 - Partial hospitalization